-(with QuadraBeam PLUSTM Transducer, Side Beam View only)
+(with optional-purchase QuadraBeam PLUSTM Transducer, Side Beam View only)

-Quad Layout selects the method used to represent the sonar information from the two side-looking beams plus the down-looking beam to be presented on the Side Beam View, and is only available when a QuadraBeam PLUSTM transducer (optional-purchase for the 917c Combo model, and standard for the 957c Combo model) is attached and the Side Beam View is active.
+Quad Layout selects the method used to represent the sonar information from the two side-looking beams plus the down-looking beam to be presented on the Side Beam View, and is only available when an optional-purchase QuadraBeam PLUS TM transducer is attached and the Side Beam View is active.
 Use Quad Layout to change the way the Side Beam View is displayed.
 See Side Beam View for more information.